 What is the most important information I should know about Januvia?Talk to your doctor if you experience excess thirst or urination, or fruity-scented breath.
 These may be signs of high blood sugar and improper blood sugar control.

 Januvia can cause a serious allergic reaction, including rash, hives, and swelling of the face, lips, tongue, or throat, which may cause difficulty breathing or swallowing.
 If you have an allergic reaction, stop taking Januvia and call your doctor right away.

 Januvia may cause a condition known as pancreatitis (inflammation of the pancreas).
 You may experience severe pain in the stomach all the way to your back that will not go away, and it may happen with or without vomiting.
 If you experience any of these symptoms, stop taking Januvia and contact your doctor immediately.

-The amount of diabetes medication you need may change if you undergo any kind of stress such as a fever, trauma (e.g., car accident), infection, or surgery.
-If you are under any kind of stress you should notify your doctor immediately.
+The amount of diabetes medication you need may change if you undergo any kind of stress such as a fever, trauma (such as a car accident), infection, or surgery.
+If you are under any kind of stress, you should notify your doctor immediately.

 Make sure to stay on your diet and exercise program and check your blood sugar regularly.